Starrcade '93: 10th Anniversary: Reception

-Dave Meltzer of the Wrestling Observer Newsletter gave the Vader vs. Ric Flair main event a rating of 4-1/2 (out of 5) stars and claimed it was a defining moment in Flair's career and most memorable of his numerous (11 at the time) title wins.
+Dave Meltzer of the Wrestling Observer Newsletter gave the Vader vs. Flair main event a rating of 4-1/2 (out of 5) stars, calling it a defining moment in Flair's career and most memorable of his numerous (11 at the time) title wins.

 The event did a 0.55 pay-per-view buyrate, just above average for WCW's core PPV audience at the time.
 The show did double the business of the previous month's WCW pay-per-view, Battlebowl, with Starrcade considered a mild success due to being the last of four consecutive monthly pay-per-views, an unusual practice at the time.
 As highly promoted as Starrcade was, it only drew about 15-20,000 more buys than poorly promoted WCW pay-per-views earlier in the year.
 The live event gross was $65,000 and the pay-per-view gross for WCW and Turner was $1.35 million.
 Paid attendance was about 7,000, with 1,000 comps, and a large amount of $8 tickets sold.

 Aftermath

-Vader continued to feud with Ric Flair until SuperBrawl IV, where Flair defeated Vader in a Thundercage match to retain the WCW World Heavyweight Championship.
+Big Van Vader continued to feud with Ric Flair until SuperBrawl IV, where Flair defeated Vader in a Thundercage match to retain the WCW World Heavyweight Championship.
 Flair then defended and retained the title against Ricky Steamboat before defeating Sting at Clash of the Champions XXVII in a championship unification match to unify the WCW World Heavyweight Championship and the WCW International World Heavyweight Championship.
 Flair turned heel and began a feud with Hulk Hogan, who debuted with the promotion in June 1994.
 Their feud was the main focus of the year for the promotion, with their first match occurring at Bash at the Beach.
 Hogan won the title, and they continued to wrestle in rematches for the remainder of the year.
 Hogan remained the champion, and his reign continued for over a year.